ptux/interactive-scenarios/gitops-playground/steps/pr-trigers-ci.md

-- Create PR
+- Create PR on app repo

 https://github.com

-- check CI
+- Check CI

+Only build image for PR.